 - There is not a create your own meal option with Android.
 So if you make tacos, you have to enter the individual ingredients to track it.

 - I had trouble connecting Google Fit with Noom

 - The coach was a bit slow getting back to me, but not a big deal

 Conclusion: Noom Weight Loss Review

 Well, that was a lot of typing, and I appreciate you hanging in there with me for my inside look at the Noom diet.
-I think there is a lot to like, even though my experience was not great.
-I really wanted this to be a home run because I was ready to get started losing some weight.
+I think there is a lot to like.
+The psychology behind the program is fascinating to me.
+I love the concept, and I actually learned a lot from my experience.

 Thanks for stopping by today, I really appreciate it!
 Please let me know if you have any questions or comments.